EventStore/documentation/docs/clients/http-api/v23.6/persistent.md

 ## Acknowledgements

 Clients must acknowledge (or not acknowledge) messages in the competing consumer model.
+If processing is successful, send an **ack** (acknowledge) to the server to let it know that the message has been handled.
+If processing fails, then you can **nack** (not acknowledge) the message and tell the server how to handle the failure.
 If the client fails to respond in the given timeout period, the message is retried.
-You should use the `rel` links in the feed for acknowledgements not bookmark URIs as they are subject to change in future versions.
+You should use the `rel` links in the feed for acknowledgements rather than bookmark URIs, as they are subject to change in future versions.

 For example: